-In Canada, the typical seasonal downturn in activity due to spring breakup commenced much earlier than normal and it is anticipated to be more prolonged compared to traditional break up periods with no significant increase in rig activity expected for the later half of the second quarter.
-The oilfield activity levels has also continued to decline to historic lows in the USA as the active rig count, to May 6, 2016, has seen a further decline down to 415 active rigs, a decrease of 479 from the prior year.
-Bri-Chem has been proactive in response to this further reduction of North American business activity and has successfully implemented rolling changes to "Right-Size" its business and control costs.
+In Canada, the typical Q2 seasonal downturn in activity due to spring breakup commenced much earlier than normal and was more prolonged compared to traditional break up periods, however, drilling rig counts appear to have bottomed out and the Company is expecting improved activity levels in the second half of 2016.
+It is the Company's view that further development of increased crude oil transportation capacity, through proposed pipeline expansion to tidewater, is required in order for Canada to have any profound increase to its future oilfield activity levels.
+The oilfield activity levels in the USA has also seen a recent rebound from their historic lows and we expect a modest increase in the active rig count for the second half of 2016.
+Bri-Chem has been proactive in response to the reduction of North American business activity and has successfully implemented rolling changes to "Right-Size" its business and control costs.
 These initiatives together with our inventory and debt reduction strategies will continue to be evaluated based on current and projected business activity levels.